-The Chairman of the Board (in conjunction with the Chief Executive Officer if the Chairman is not the Chief Executive Officer) shall have the authority to call, and establish the agenda for, each Board meeting, in consultation with and subject to the authority of the Presiding Director.
-If the Chairman is incapacitated, the Presiding Director shall call any such meeting.
+The Chairman of the Board (in conjunction with the Chief Executive Officer if the Chairman of the Board is not the Chief Executive Officer) shall have the authority to call, and establish the agenda for, each Board meeting, in consultation with and subject to the authority of the Lead Director.
+If the Chairman of the Board is incapacitated, the Lead Director shall call any such meeting.
 Each director is welcome to suggest the inclusion of items on the agenda, and to raise at any Board meeting subjects that are not on the agenda for that meeting.

-The Board shall have opportunities to meet and interact with senior management, and encourages the Chairman to invite into Board meetings senior managers who: (a) can provide additional insight into the matters being discussed, and/or (b) would benefit from exposure to the Board.
+The Board shall have opportunities to meet and interact with senior management, and encourages the Chairman of the Board to invite into Board meetings senior managers who: (a) can provide additional insight into the matters being discussed, and/or (b) would benefit from exposure to the Board.